elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 - Dashboard in Grafana showcasing image vulnerabilities.
 - Added option to enable dex integration for ops grafana
 - Added resource request/limits for ops grafana
+- Added support for admin group for harbor

 ### Changed